 Methodology for Project Evaluation

 The farmers field activities of Phase II were completed in 2017, the culmination of the Phase II activities of the project; however, socio-economic analyses are still to be completed.
 An independent evaluation of Phase II was important to provide information to the donors and national supporters of the project.
 The evaluation was meant to validate the strategy and methodology used.
 Finally, the evaluation was requested to judge whether similar project or activities would be justified to sustain the quest for food security in the Arab countries.
 An evaluation team was assembled by ICARDA in October 2017 composed of Jeffrey Alwang [Agric.
 Economist, Virginia Tech Univ, USA], Mahmud Duwayri [Administrator, Agronomist, Plant Breeder, Univ of Jordan], and Calvin Qualset [Plant breeder, Agronomist, Genetic Resources Specialist, Univ of California, Davis USA].
 The team conducted on-site evaluations as follows: Jordan [Alwang], Sudan and Egypt [Duwayri], and Morocco and Tunisia [Qualset].
 Project Coordinator Habib Halila [ICARDA] provided overall guidance and logistics for the activities of Duwayri and Qualset and provided reports and other information about the project from countries not visited by the Evaluation Team.
 Duwayri, Halila, and Qualset met at ICARDA offices in Cairo for wrap-up discussions to formulate the Evaluation Report.
 Alwang provided his assessment notes for this session.
 Each Country Coordinator was requested to prepare a three-year summary of the Phase II results.
 Reports were available from Morocco, Tunisia, Palestine, and Egypt.
-Coordinator Halila provided brief information from the countries who had not provided reports at the time of the evaluation.
+Coordinator Halila provided brief information from the countries that had not provided reports at the time of the evaluation.

 Main Technical Results of Phase II